Financial Statements

 • Student Scholarships — core funding priority

-• Emergency Student Grants — assists students facing financial crises
+• Emergency Student Grants — assist students facing financial crises

 • Campus Support — $911K for facilities; $409K for programs